 Some of these hikes are more challenging than others, but I can pretty much guarantee they’ll all be worth it.

-The real hard part is trying to figure out what the best hiking trail in the Bay Area is!
+The hardest part is deciding which is the best hiking trail in the Bay Area!

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.
 For more, check out my disclosure.

 As always, it’s best to be over prepared for any day hike.
 What you bring on a short hike can impact your experience on the trail.
 Here’s a quick overview of what should be in your day hike backpack.

 - Water: The majority of these hikes do not have water available, so be sure to bring more than enough water for your hike.
 I use a 3L water bladder and leave a full Hydroflask in the car.
 I’ve used this amount of water on many of the longer hikes listed here and it’s been sufficient.

 - Snacks: Always bring snacks, even on a short hike.
 Dried mango, nuts, tuna packets and cracker, or even a sandwich are good to bring with you.
 You may find a quality picnic spot along the way!
 But also it’s good to have sustenance just in case you take a longer path than intended.

 - Map: Many of these hikes do not have good cell phone reception.
 Be sure to download Google Maps and AllTrails Map offline before starting your hike.

 - Sun Protection: The San Francisco Bay Area has great coastal hikes.
 As such, you’ll be exposed to the sun on many of these hikes.
 Wear sunscreen, and reapply.
 Also consider wearing UPF blocking clothing and a wide brim hat.

 There are a number of hikes, walking paths, and staircase climbs within San Francisco city limits that can make you feel like you’re a world away.